jvineis/functional_gene_db/README.md

-# Creation of a database for important functional genes
+# Creation of a database for important functional genes using hmm models.
+Currently, I have run the following hmm models - which required a lot of work and testing with models from pfam and other sources.
+I found the following models to work best.
+The anvio hmm directories are included in this repository.

+dsrB - ftp://ftp.jcvi.org/pub/data/TIGRFAMs/
+nirS - fungene
+nrfA - pfam

-### Steps to create a fasta file of functional genes from 8344 ncbi "Complete" genomes explained in get_genomes_and_builddb.txt and 7904 genomes derived from https://www.nature.com/articles/s41564-017-0012-7 explained below.
-At the time of the creation of this README, I was working from here /Users/joevineis/Documents/BOWEN/functional_gene_db.
+### Steps to create a fasta file of functional genes from 8344 ncbi "Complete" genomes explained in get_genomes_and_builddb.txt and 7904 genomes derived from https://www.nature.com/articles/s41564-017-0012-7 explained below. note-to-selfAt the time of the creation of this README I housed the scripts etc for this git here /Users/joevineis/Documents/BOWEN/functional_gene_db and running all searches and contigsdb creation from here /workspace/jvineis/functional-gene-project

 1.I downloaded the genbank file ids from the parks publication. included in the repository [41564_2017_12_MOESM3_ESM.xls](https://github.com/jvineis/functional_gene_db/blob/master/41564_2017_12_MOESM3_ESM.xls)

 2.I made a list of the first column only and created two files from this file.
 One contains the name of the NCBI file with the trailing zeros removed, the other contains the ftp addresses of each of the files.
 Here is how i did it.
-All necessary files are int he repository
+All necessary files are int the repository.

     sed 's/0000000//g' genome_ids_list.txt > fix
     mv fix genome_ids_list.txt